kolan72/PoliNorError/README.md

 						}
                         .HandleAll();
 ```
-You can use ExcludeError and ForError methods to set filters on the entire collection:
+You can use ExcludeError and ForError methods to set filters on the entire collection(example for _version_ 1.0.4 version):
 ```csharp
 var result = PolicyDelegateCollection<int>.Create()
                          .WithRetry(5)